jzProg/reactnd-project-readable-app/README.md

 # Readable App

-My implementation of the `extra` assessment project for Udacity's Redux course.
+My implementation of the `optional` assessment project for Udacity's Redux course.

 ## Description